boehmmatthias/daver/README.md

 ### Accessing the Application

+To test the application, you can use the daver testing UI: https://github.com/boehmmatthias/daver-ui

+Start the testing UI like mentioned in the projects README.md.
-You can access the application at `http://localhost:8080` in your web browser.
+After that you can access the application at `http://localhost:8080` in your web browser.
 The application provides a simple interface to interact with the database using natural language queries.

 For the database config file you can use the daver_sample_config.yaml file in the root directory.